EU countries split over nature law in latest blow to green agenda | Science-Environment

 EU countries split over nature law in latest blow to green agenda

-A vote on the law among EU countries' environment ministers on Monday was called off after Hungary said last week it would no longer back the policy - wiping out the already-slim reinforced majority of countries in favour.
+The vote, scheduled to take place at a meeting of EU countries' environment ministers on Monday in Brussels, was called off after Hungary said it would no longer back the policy - wiping out the already-slim reinforced majority of countries in favour and leaving ministers struggling to decide their next steps.
 The nature law is the latest EU environmental policy to come under fire as policymakers try to respond to months of angry farmers' protests over complaints including strict green EU regulations.

-The European Union's flagship policy to restore damaged nature is hanging in the balance, with a vote to pass the law on Monday cancelled after Hungary withdrew its support for the bill.
-A vote on the law among EU countries' environment ministers on Monday was called off after Hungary said last week it would no longer back the policy - wiping out the already-slim reinforced majority of countries in favour.
+The European Union's flagship policy to restore damaged nature is hanging in the balance, with a vote to pass the law on Monday cancelled after Hungary unexpectedly withdrew its support for the bill.
+The vote, scheduled to take place at a meeting of EU countries' environment ministers on Monday in Brussels, was called off after Hungary said it would no longer back the policy - wiping out the already-slim reinforced majority of countries in favour and leaving ministers struggling to decide their next steps.

 The nature law is the latest EU environmental policy to come under fire as policymakers try to respond to months of angry farmers' protests over complaints including strict green EU regulations.
 The EU has already weakened numerous green rules to attempt to quell the protests.
-"The agricultural sector is a very important sector, not only in Hungary, but everywhere in Europe," Hungary's state secretary for environment Aniko Raisz told reporters on Monday.
+"The agricultural sector is a very important sector, not only in Hungary, but everywhere in Europe," Hungary's state secretary for environment Aniko Raisz told reporters.
+She said Hungary's concerns included the cost of implementing the law.

-Raisz said Hungary was not opposed to protecting nature, but that environmental goals needed to be realistic and take into account the sectors affected.
-Some EU diplomats said Hungary's already-large protected natural areas meant the country could comply with the EU nature law, and suggested Budapest's move was a purely political one.
+EU countries and lawmakers agreed a deal on the law in November, which was supposed to be final.
+Cancelling a policy at this late stage of EU lawmaking is highly unusual.
+EU environment commissioner Virginijus Sinkevicius said shelving the law would send a "disastrous signal" about the EU's credibility, especially after the bloc pushed other countries in U.N. negotiations to back stronger targets to protect nature.

-Dutch climate minister Rob Jetten on Monday acknowledged the increased political scrutiny of green measures ahead of the EU Parliament elections in June.
-"With the upcoming European elections, it won't be easy to get out of this position," Jetten said of the nature law.
+"We are fooling ourselves if we pretend that we can win our fight against climate change without nature," Sinkevicius said.
+Some EU diplomats said that countries had already substantially weakened the law during negotiations, and suggested Budapest's move was purely political, rather than a specific complaint about the policy's content.

-Environment ministers were set to discuss the policy on Monday afternoon.
 Opposed to it are Hungary, Italy, the Netherlands and Sweden.
 Austria, Belgium, Finland and Poland intend to abstain in the vote.
 Any one of those eight countries changing position could allow the law to pass.
+The rest of the EU's 27 member states support the policy.

 "We can't give up.
 I urge member states to reach a breakthrough," German Environment Minister Steffi Lemke said.
 Spanish climate minister Teresa Ribera said it would be a "huge irresponsibility" to reduce efforts to tackle worsening nature loss and climate change.